cloud-run-for-selenium/webdriverio-the-internet-passing-tests-demo/README.md

 }, true);
 ```

-Here is another example implementation where we wait for the element to be displayed and then retrieve the text:
+The waitUntilVisibleThenGetText command waits for the element to be displayed, and then retrieves the text.
+If the element does not become visible within the timeout specified in browser.config.waitforTimeout, then an Error is thrown:

 ```
 browser.addCommand('waitUntilVisibleThenGetText', function () {